HanaOuerghemmi/shell/README.md

 ### Shell
-Allowed editors: vi, vim, emacs
+'Allowed editors: vi, vim, emac All your scripts will be tested on Ubuntu 20'
-All your scripts will be tested 	on Ubuntu 20
+## Table of contents